How to prevent trolls from Zoom bombing your online meeting

 ADL explains how to do each of the above actions on its site.

-Information from the Washington Post was included in this report.
+Information from The Washington Post was included in this report.